ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

 ### What is this attack

 Requiring little introduction, this type of attack is when an attacker attempts to run commands on your server through malicious or malformed web requests.
-This can be especially dangerous if your web server does not properly sanitize inputs, or if your web server runs a privileged user.
+This can be especially dangerous if your web server does not properly sanitise inputs, or if your web server runs a privileged user.

 For example, PHP naively supports a function to execute a string of text as a command on the host system this function, exec, can very useful when creating legitimate code, but it can also be easily exploited to run malicious code if not protected against or properly managed.